gphilipp/data-streaming-platform-pipeline/README.md

         working-directory: ${{ matrix.environment }}
 ```

 Finally, here's the `promote.yml` file below.
-This workflow copies the content of the `staging` folder to the `prod` folder and runs whenever code is pushed to the `main` branch.
-We assume that you'll only make pull requests with changes in the `staging` folder or in the `prod/specific` folder.
+This workflow copies the content of the `staging` directory to the `prod` directory and runs whenever code is pushed to the `main` branch.
+We assume that you'll only make pull requests with changes in the `staging` directory or in the `prod/specific` directory.

 ```yaml
 name: Promote staging to prod